 Where the value in accounts is at or above purchase cost a fair value assessment of the Authority's investment property portfolio has been made within the past twelve months, and the underlying assets provide security for capital investment.
+Should the 2021/22 year end accounts preparation and audit process value these properties below their purchase cost, then an updated investment strategy will be presented to full council detailing the impact of the loss on the security of investments and any revenue consequences arising therefrom.

-- 4.4 Risk Assessment: The risk is low as there are no outstanding borrowing associated with their acquisition. - 4.5 Future commercial Investments: With effect from 1st April 2023, the Council shall not acquire Commercial Assets bought primarily for yield.
+- 4.4 Risk Assessment: The risk is low as there are no outstanding borrowing associated with their acquisition. - 4.5 Future commercial Investments: With effect from 1st April 2022, the Council shall not acquire Commercial Assets bought primarily for yield.